Robert Hichens (sailor): Later life

-Hichens served with the Army Service Corps during World War One; by 1919 he was third officer on a small ship named Magpie.
-Then Hichens moved to Devon sometime in the 1920s where Robert purchased a motorboat from a man named Harry Henley and operated a boat charter.
+Hichens served with the Army Service Corps during the First World War; by 1919, he was third officer on a small ship named Magpie.
+Then Hichens moved to Devon, sometime in the 1920s, where he purchased a motorboat from a man named Harry Henley and operated a boat charter.
 In 1931, his wife and children left him and moved to Southampton.
 Over the next two years, Hichens traveled the country looking for work, and it is believed that he took to heavy drinking.
 In 1933, Hichens was jailed for attempting to murder Henley and was released in 1937.